 Have you ever gone to the store, picked up an avocado that wasn’t ripe, put it back, picked up another, only to find the whole batch isn’t ripe and not buy any at all?
 How about the times when you only needed half or a fourth of an avocado, and you find yourself wasting the other half because it browns too quickly.
 Don’t even get me started on the mess they make if you try to cut and peel an unripe one.
 All in all, the avocado “fruit” is a tricky food to master.
 In the early 1900s, the food industry produced an artificial gas to mimic the naturally produced ethylene gas that comes from certain ripening fruits.
 With high consumer demands for certain fruits during the off season, the industry needed a way to expedite the fruit ripening process.
-How does this relate to Keto?
-On a ketogenic diet avocados are a staple in the kitchen.
+How does this relate to bananas on a ketogenic diet?
+On a keto diet, avocados are a staple in the kitchen.
 They are rich in potassium and high in fat, making it a great nutrient dense choice.
 There are natural ways to preserve these fruits to make them readily available and stay fresh for longer.

 Two easy ways to keep your avocados fresh are to: